statscomics/statscomics.github.io/guidelines.md

 # Report Stages

-This section guides you through creating a stats comic for your own study.
+This section guides you through creating a data comic for your own study.

 Keep in mind the following: